flyteorg/flyte/rsts/getting_started.rst

    .. note::

-     Note the ``--fast`` flag.
-This will take the code from your local machine and provide it for ``execution`` without having to build the container and push it.
+      ``--fast`` flag —— this will take the code from your local machine and provide it for execution without having to build the container and push it.
 The ``--force`` flag allows overriding your previously created package.

    .. caution::

-     The ``fast`` registration method can only be used if you do not modify any requirements (re-use existing environment).
-But, if you add a dependency to your requirements file / env you have to follow the :ref:`getting-started-standard` method.
+      The ``fast`` registration method can only be used if you do not modify any requirements (that is, you re-use an existing environment).
+But, if you add a dependency to your requirements file or env you have to follow the :ref:`getting-started-build-deploy` method.

 #.
-The code can now be deployed using flytectl similar to done previously. ``flytectl`` automatically guesses that the package is for ``fast`` registration.
+The code can now be deployed using Flytectl, similar to what we've done previously. ``Flytectl`` automatically understands that the package is for ``fast`` registration.
-   Note: For this to work, a new ``storage`` block has to be added to the flytectl configuration with appropriate permissions at runtime.
-The Storage block configures flytectl to write to a specific ``S3 / GCS bucket``.
-If using sandbox, this is automatically configured by flytectl (so you can skip).
-But, take a note for future.
+   For this to work, a new ``storage`` block has to be added to the Flytectl configuration with appropriate permissions at runtime.
+The storage block configures Flytectl to write to a specific ``S3 / GCS bucket``.
+If you're using the sandbox, this is automatically configured by Flytectl, so you can skip this for now.
+But do take a note for the future.

    .. prompt::